A simple guide to multi-level marketing

 Basically, it means the more people you recruit to your team, the more money you all get.

-Hell no. Like everything, if it sounds too good to be true then it probably is.
+Like everything, if it sounds too good to be true then it probably is.

 Joining a network marketing company doesn’t automatically make you rich any more than joining a gym automatically makes you fit.